lc443/spring-boot-login/README.md

 # spring-boot-login
-### The application allows users to create account and login
+##The application allows users to create account and login into their account